denadai2/marcodena.it/content/best-papers-2016.md

 Category: Research
 Exceprt: The definite guide to write articles and papers in Latex.
 This article helps you to design nice tables, avoid errors etc.

 It is almost the end of 2016 and I started my Ph.D. more than one year ago.
-2016 was a busy year for me, continuosly travelling travelling all over the world for conferences and new (scientific?) experiences.
+2016 was a busy year for me, continuously travelling all over the world for conferences and new (scientific?) experiences.
 Thus, I want to share some of my favourite papers published this year.

-If you find this list (or idea) intersting, I ask you to write your personal list of favourite papers and share it with me!
-I am always intersted in exploring others' scientific interests.
+If you find this list (or idea) interesting, I ask you to write your personal list of favourite papers and share it with me!
+I am always interested in exploring others' scientific interests.

 1. [The TimeGeo modeling framework for urban mobility without travel surveys](http://www.pnas.org/content/113/37/E5370.abstract)[^1].
 This paper is the *nec plus ultra* of the urban mobility modelization through mobile phone data.
 It starts with a simple flow-chart that describes people's mobility, then it flies to a flexible extraction and simulation of daily trajectories.
 As always, Supporting Materials are painful to read :)

 2. [Scaling identity connects human mobility and social interactions](http://www.pnas.org/content/113/37/E5370.abstract)[^2].
 Our mobility and communication patterns are extremely connected: one influences the other.
 We had a glimpse of it in the past literature[^14], but this paper establishes the formal link between them.
 Moreover, this work allows also to approximate social fluxes from mobility and viceversa.
 This is great at a macroscopic scale, but what if we look at socio-demographic information or different cultures?

 3. [Returners and explorers dichotomy in human mobility](http://www.nature.com/articles/ncomms9166)[^3].
 Power/scaling laws and macroscopic scales always look at universal behavior.
 What I like the most of this paper is that it looks at differences.
 Particularly, by looking at people's recurrent movements it finds that two well-separated mobility profiles of people emerge: returners and explorers.
-The formers are inclined to go to previously visited places, while the latters have a tendency to wander between a larger number of different locations.
+The former are inclined to go to previously visited places, while the latter have a tendency to wander between a larger number of different locations.
 This has a great impact on spending patterns, hasn't it?

 4. [To explain or to predict?](http://www.jstor.org/stable/41058949)[^4].
 Have you ever wondered what are the differences between models that explains and models trying to predict future outcomes?
-This paper should be read by all data mining, machine learning and econometrics students!
+This paper should be read by all data mining, machine learning and econometric students!

 5. [Prediction policy problems](https://www.aeaweb.org/articles?id=10.1257/aer.p20151023)[^5].
 Right after Galit's paper[^4], this is a must-read article to understand the role of predictions for policy-makers.

 6. [The Atlas of Economic Complexity: Mapping Paths to Prosperity](https://www.hks.harvard.edu/centers/cid/publications/books/atlas)[^11].
 This book is from 2013, but is a cristal-clear explanation of the economic complexity theory by Hidalgo *et al.*[^12].
-I also suggest you [their visualizaiton](http://atlas.cid.harvard.edu/) tool if you want to understand the exports of your country.
+I also suggest you [their visualization](http://atlas.cid.harvard.edu/) tool if you want to understand the exports of your country.
 Do you want a general-purpose explanation of this?
 There is also a [book](http://www.goodreads.com/book/show/20763722-why-information-grows)!

 ![Hidalgo-book](/images/whyinformationgrows2.jpg)